kuriawaruchu/Seasonal-Flu-Vaccine-Prediction/README.md

 **For further improvements:**
 1. Conduct more feature engineering to get more insight on features influencing uptake of the vaccine.
-2. Using more recent data to create predictions, especially after the recent Covid-19 pandemic, may provide better outlooks on the results
+2. Using more recent data to create predictions, especially after the recent Covid-19 pandemic, may provide better outlooks on the results.